Finding your perfect influencer is simple when you know how! Here are 3 tips for how to find influencers in your niche.

-If you’re searching for influencers manually, or with platforms like Upfluence, you might want to start out with the right set of keywords.
-These keywords can narrow down your list of suitable influencers.
+If you’re looking to scale your influencer campaigns or don’t yet have a large customer database you may want to use an influencer platform like Upfluence.
+You should start out with the right set of keywords to filter your search.
 So what are the keywords you can use?

 For example: dog, dog owner, pet dog, pet food, dog treat, organic, organic dog treat, etc.